At a Glance

 - AR contact (name + email) — this is who'll receive the monthly credit memo and the response thread.

 - Sales rep email (name optional) — this is your buyer's day-to-day person on the vendor side.
-We keep them in the loop on kickoff and pre-approval requests.
+The platform keeps them in the loop on kickoff and pre-approval requests.
 Email is the routing key; name is helpful context when you have it but not required.

 - State, product categories, and the usual address details.

-If you've already onboarded vendors for other reasons (consignment, AP), we use the records you have.
-There is also a good chance the vendor already exists in the ShelfSpace platform, in which case we don't need their info again from you.
-The list you give us at credit-recovery time is a top-up, not a replacement.
+If you've already onboarded vendors for other reasons (consignment, AP), the platform reuses the records you have.
+There's also a good chance a vendor already exists in ShelfSpace, in which case you won't need to re-enter them.
+The list you load at credit-recovery time is a top-up, not a replacement.

 Step 3 — Your buyer sends one kickoff notification

 Before the first monthly review goes out, every vendor gets one introductory email.
-We draft it; your buyer signs it.
+The platform drafts it; your buyer signs it.
 It goes out under your retailer identity, not under "ShelfSpace" — so the vendor sees a name they recognize as the apparent sender.

 The kickoff covers what's changing: